mbrandonw/presentations/2024-03-22-macros/presentation.md

 extension FeatureModel: PersistentModel {}
 ```

+^ A public class conforming to a public protocol must have public requirements.
+Otherwise the code is invalid Swift.

-^ In general one should consider the various access control of the code it can be attached to.
+^ More generally one should always be mindful of how the access control of the code a macro is attached to should affect the access control of the code it generates.

 ---